Hood to Coast 2024: 13 Fun Facts About This 196-Mile Relay

 • Galactic Pussies

-Roger Davis Jr. (from Cleveland, Ohio), ran Hood to Coast with Team Run with the Winners two years ago.
+Roger Davis Jr. (from Cleveland, Ohio), ran Hood to Coast with Team Run with the Winners three years ago.

 13. The Hood to Coast - Weeviews Connection

-Runner Roger Davis Jr. ran the Hood to Coast relay with members of the Cleveland-based running club "Run with the Winners" two years ago.
+Runner Roger Davis Jr. ran the Hood to Coast relay with members of the Cleveland-based running club "Run with the Winners" three years ago.

 Roger was also featured in The Rundown: